joselondon/ls_ruby_track/rb101/rb101_lesson_4/PEDAC_Process_ls_video_notes.md

     - Words are delimited by spaces

 ##  E:  Examples and Test Cases

+- Can confirm/ refute assumptions
+- Help to answer questions about implicit requirements
+- Act as assertions which help to codify the rules and boundaries

 ##  D:  Data Structures
 ##  A:  Algorithms
 ##  C:  Code a solution